-How much money?
-One study suggests your average American hospital charges just over $32,000 for an "uncomplicated vaginal birth."
-And they charge almost twice that amount--nearly $52,000--for a standard caesarean section, or C-section.
+One study suggests the average American hospital charges just over $32,000 for an "uncomplicated vaginal birth."
+And they charge almost twice that amount — nearly $52,000 — for a standard caesarean section, or C-section.

 As if those figures aren't shocking enough, consider this: they're old.
 The study they came from was published back in 2013.
 Pregnancy costs surely have risen in the five years since.

-Also, both of those figures are associated with straightforward births.
-Add a complication or two into the mix and your own "baby bill" can and will skyrocket.
-The same is true if you give birth to more than one baby at a time (twins, triplets, you name it) or if you have even a single child in some sort of non-hospital setting.
+Also, both figures are associated with straightforward births.
+Add a complication or two into the mix and the cost of a pregnancy can and will skyrocket.
+The same is true if you give birth to more than one baby at a time or if you have even a single child in some sort of non-hospital setting.

-Thankfully, health insurance covers a lot of these costs.
+Thankfully, health insurance covers a lot of pregnancy and birth costs.
 Not all of them, but a lot of them.
-(Don't be surprised if you're still on hook for a few thousand dollars after all is said and done.)

-But what if you don't have coverage?
-Now's the time to get it--whether you've yet to become pregnant, you recently learned of your pregnancy, or you're well on your way to delivering your little bundle of joy.
+But what if you don't have health insurance?
+Now is the time to get it — whether you've yet to become pregnant, you recently learned of your pregnancy or you're well on your way to delivering your little bundle of joy.

 There are a number of ways you can buy a health plan before or even after you become pregnant.

-It used to be a lot more challenging to find coverage--affordable coverage, especially--after becoming pregnant, by the way.
+It used to be a lot more challenging to find coverage — affordable coverage, especially — after becoming pregnant.
 That's because insurance companies considered pregnancy a pre-existing condition.
 As a result, they either refused to cover pregnant women or charged them higher rates.

-This is no longer the case thanks to the passage of the Affordable Care Act, which opened the door for pregnant women, as well as Americans in all sorts of other situations, to more easily obtain health insurance.
+This is no longer the case thanks to the passage of the Affordable Care Act (ACA).
+The ACA, or Obamacare, opened the door for pregnant women, as well as Americans in all sorts of other situations, to more easily obtain health insurance.

 Find low rates with top health insurance providers!

 It wasn't so long ago that job-based plans were the best bet for anyone, pregnant or not, looking for health insurance.
-Employers usually paid a portion, and sometimes even all, of the premium, and often covered spouses and children at a reasonable cost (if not for free) as well.
-On top of that, employer-sponsored plans typically provided an ample amount of coverage.
+Employers usually paid a portion, and sometimes even all, of the premium.
+They often covered spouses and children at a reasonable cost (if not for free) as well.
+On top of that, employer-sponsored health insurance plans typically provided an ample amount of coverage.

 Many of those things are no longer true for this kind of health plan.
 Thanks to rising costs and other economic realities, more and more employers have stopped being so generous with their insurance offerings.
 Some pay a smaller percentage of their employees' premiums.
 Some have stopped contributing anything at all in that area.
 Some continue to cover their employees' premiums but no longer assist with covering spouses or children.

-Still, if a job-based plan is an option for you, seriously consider it before going with another type of plan.
+Still, if a job-based health insurance plan is an option for you, seriously consider it before enrolling in another type of plan.
 If your employer's offering seems prohibitively expensive, though, or if you think the coverage is lacking, look elsewhere.

-This is another great option if you're pregnant, or you're planning to become pregnant, and your spouse has an employer-sponsored plan that'll cover you.
+Getting health insurance through a spouse is another great option if you're pregnant, or you're planning to become pregnant, and they have an employer-sponsored plan that'll cover you.

-The questions you should answer before taking advantage of it, though, include:
+The questions you should answer before getting health coverage through a spouse, though, include:

 - How much will you have to pay per month to be added to your spouse's plan?

 - Will it provide all the coverage you'll need during your pregnancy?
 (You may have to talk with someone at the insurance company before you're clear on this one.
-In advance of that chat, though, go through our article, "How Health Insurance Covers Pregnancy.")
+In advance of that chat, though, read our article about how health insurance covers pregnancy.)